tether/Workflow/README.md

 ### 3. CREATE.

-- Understand how this feature fits into your current product's architecture. **Don't just hack it in**.
+- Determine how this feature fits into your current product's architecture. **Don't just hack it in**.
 Decide on the best way for this new logic to fit into your product gracefully.
     - Consider technical debt or bugs that may be impeding the progress of the improvement.
     - Ensure to build in a way to track progress against your measurables from step 2.